-Supply chain management specialists are integral to success in today’s market and this program is designed to meet the needs of managerial and operational employees who have logistics, inventory, procurement, management, or decision-making.
+Supply chain management specialists are integral to success in today’s market and this program is designed to meet the needs of managerial and operational employees who have logistics, inventory, procurement, management, or decision-making roles.
 This graduate program is designed for working professionals like you to help advance your career.
-This program is one year with flexible, convenient education approach.
+This program is one year with a flexible, convenient education approach.
 You will spend four weekends in on-campus residences and do the remaining coursework online.

 This program will give you a graduate education that will enhance your leadership career in the field of logistics and supply chain management.
 If you are curious, passionate about innovation, and like solving problems, a degree in supply chain management will prepare you to excel in wide variety of career paths and industries.

 The field of supply chain management is continuing to grow as demand for professionals who manage the flow and transport of goods and services increases.
 This master’s program prepares you for careers that require knowledge in how to manage global supply chains for major corporations and organizations.

 Our alumni work at: